 Resources, all Residential Advisors, and Campus Police.
-After a complaint of sexual misconduct is received, the Title IX Coordinator, or a Deputy Title IX Coordinator will initiate a prompt, thorough, and impartial investigation of the complainat and the Respondent, as well as other potential witnesses.
+After a complaint of sexual misconduct is received, the Title IX Coordinator, or a Deputy Title IX Coordinator will initiate a prompt, thorough, and impartial investigation of the complaint, including interviews with the Complainant and the Respondent, as well as other potential witnesses.
 The status of any criminal proceedings that may also be in progress will not cause the College to forgo an investigation of a complaint.
 A person impacted by sexual misconduct is not required to make a formal complaint to the College, or the police, and may receive strictly confidential assistance from any employee of the Wellness Center, any certified College athletic trainer, or the College Chaplains.